Is A Microchip Cat ID Enough To Find Your Lost Cat?

 No; cat microchips don’t use the Global Positioning System (GPS) or any other navigation / localization technology.

 ⚠️ Due to the absence of GPS technology in microchips, you cannot actively track and locate your lost cat with a microchip.

 Moreover, microchips are too small to contain GPS technology.
 The microchips used in cats and dogs are the same; read more about this topic in detail in the articles below to keep all of your furry friends safe:

 What are the cons of the microchip cat ID?

 While it’s definitely sensible to microchip your cat, this is only minimally helpful.
 Firstly, microchips don’t help you take an active role in finding your cat.
 They can help locate the cat’s owner if someone finds the animal, but a microchip won’t help you find your lost cat in the first place.

 - They are of no help while you are actively searching for your cat.

 - You are dependent on other people to use the microchip.

-- They have no GPS integrated, so real-time tracking is not possible
+- They have no GPS integrated, so you can’t track your cat in real-time

 What are GPS tracking devices for cats?